 Concerns and complaints: From time to time parents may have a query or worry about an aspect of their child's schooling.
 In the vast majority of cases these concerns are dealt with immediately by the class teacher.
 In some cases, however, parents may be unhappy about how the matter has been dealt with.
-In such cases there is the opportunity to raise the concern with the Head Teacher and, if necessary, the Governing Body.
+In such cases there is the opportunity to raise the concern with the Head Teacher and, if necessary, the Governing Body, please see the website for our policy and procedures.

-The school has adopted the Local Authority's model complaints procedure, Responding to Concerns about Surrey County Council Schools, and we have produced a leaflet as a summary of this policy.
-Copies of the full policy and leaflet are available on request from the school office, and can also be downloaded from the school website.
+CPS has adopted the Local Authority's model complaints procedure, Responding to Concerns about Surrey County Council Schools, and we have produced a leaflet as a summary of this policy, copies of which are available on request from the school office, and can also be downloaded from the school website.